Written by EduSpiral Consultant Services. For more information contact 01111408838

 Choosing the right course to study in Malaysia after high school is one of the most important decisions you can make in your life.
 This can be a confusing and difficult time if you are unprepared.

 With the wide variety of courses available to a student, the time after UEC, SPM or STPM can be a confusing one if not guided properly by an experienced and knowledgeable education counselor.

 Preparations should have been made even before this time but fear not it is still not too late if you have not decided on a career path.
 It is important for you to research carefully the career that you intend to pursue.

 At EduSpiral Consultant Services, we have counseled and helped thousands of students to choose the right course and private university to study in Malaysia.
 Based on our experience we have come up with three simple steps that I will call the GEM method which will help you in your decision-making.

 - Make a Decision.

-A. Make a list of your interests, likes, strengths, hobbies and talents.
+A. Gather all relevant information on the courses that interest you.
+Make a list of your interests, likes, strengths, hobbies and talents.
 Also ask your family members and friends to tell you what you are good at.

 Have your friends go through the list and give comments on how good you are at your interests, hobbies and talents.
 Your parents and trusted friends may give you a different perspective on what you are good at.
 This is valuable insight that will help you in your decision-making.